zreik-blanc/SkinTracker/README.md

    - Close all instances of the browser and try again
    - Use the `--random-port` option to avoid port conflicts
    - Try a different browser using the `--browser` option
+   - Check if browser is installed in the default location

 2. **Monitoring Errors**
    - Enable recovery mode with `--recovery` flag
    - Adjust check intervals using `--min-interval` and `--max-interval`
    - Check your internet connection
+   - Verify the listing number is correct

 3. **Purchase Failures**
    - Verify your Steam username is correct
    - Ensure you're logged into ByNoGame in your browser
    - Check if the item is still available
+   - Make sure you have sufficient funds in your account

 4. **Sound Notification Issues**
    - On Linux: Ensure `alsa-utils` or `pulseaudio-utils` is installed